cockroachdb/docs/v22.2/query-behavior-troubleshooting.md

 ### Identify slow queries

-You can identify high-latency SQL statements on the [Insights](ui-insights-page.html) or [Statements](ui-statements-page.html) pages of the DB Console.
+You can identify high-latency SQL statements on the [**Insights**](ui-insights-page.html) or [**Statements**](ui-statements-page.html) pages in the DB Console.
 You can collect richer diagnostics of a high-latency statement by creating a [diagnostics bundle](ui-statements-page.html#diagnostics) when a statement fingerprint exceeds a certain latency.

 If these graphs reveal latency spikes, CPU usage spikes, or slow requests, these might indicate slow queries in your cluster.